openmovementproject/openmovement/Docs/ax3/ax3-troubleshooting.md

 * A "Caution: Device May Have Fully Discharged" message is based on a heuristic that the software notices a connected device had lost track of time, as this implies that the battery became fully discharged.
 This does not necessarily mean there is a problem, but is primarily a reminder to explain that devices should not be left fully discharged for extended periods as lithium ion batteries could become damaged if they are stored completely depleted for a significant time - and that devices should be charged periodically to ensure this doesn't happen.

 * A "Warning: Device Possibly Damaged" message is also based on a heuristic, however, it is a generally reliable indicator that the device may be damaged.
 It is given when a device appears to have been reset recently, which should only happen if the battery was fully discharged, and yet the battery is already reporting a high level of charge.
-This situation has been observed if the battery has become damaged to the point of holding very little charge, but it might be possible that it could occur for other reasons, so the device should still be tested as describe below.
+This situation has been observed if the battery has become damaged to the point of holding very little charge, but it might be possible that it could occur for other reasons, so the device should still [be tested](#test-recording).

 The message should be cleared once the device's clock is successfully configured to the correct time, and the easiest way to do this is configure any recording with the device.
 Note that the configuring software may also remember (while it is kept running) which devices caused the caution even if they're disconnected/reconnected, so you might also have to restart the software too if you're immediately plugging a device back in.

-When given a battery health warning, it is advisable to fully charge the device then run a test recording (this can be just at static recording) for the duration that you'd typically want the devices to record for - this will establish the performance expected for subsequent recordings.
+When given a battery health warning, it is advisable to fully charge the device then run a [test recording](#test-recording).

 ### Battery Issues